knewyousir/webFEF-session6/readme.md

 * Use [querySelectorAll()](https://developer.mozilla.org/en-US/docs/Web/API/ParentNode/querySelectorAll) to find all matching elements on a page
 * Use [addEventListener('event', function)](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener), to listen for events on an element.
 You can find a full list of available events on the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/Events)
 * Use [Functions](https://developer.mozilla.org/en-US/docs/Glossary/Function) to store and execute your commands
-* Use[classList](https://plainjs.com/javascript/attributes/adding-removing-and-testing-for-classes-9/) to add, remove, toggle and list classes
+* Use [classList](https://plainjs.com/javascript/attributes/adding-removing-and-testing-for-classes-9/) to add, remove, toggle, list and test for classes:

 ```js
 if (elem.classList.contains('.betainfo')) {